MarkCodering/MarkCodering/README.md

 - Leading-Edge Research in Computer Science with Practical Solutions
 - Developer Community Building and Content Production to Share and Promote Positive Values

-## My Strategies to Accomplish What I do:
+## My Strategies to Accomplish What I Do:
 - Utilize Systematic Planning for Personal and Professional Life
 - Facilitate Effective Communications Between Stakeholders with Each Project
 - Exercise Growth Mindset, Deep Work, and Ultralearning into Everyday Life